AG500/Metaheuristic-project/README.md

 Djibouti data base:
 This file is composed of 38 cities.
 By brute force we would have to compute 5,23e^44 different possibilities to find the optimal combinaison.
 I tried SA with tempreature = 500 and alpha = 0.999999.
-Best result was 6891 in 6 40 000 iterations and 354s.
+The best result was 6 891 in 6 40 000 iterations and 354s.
+I think it was lock because i did it 4 times and the were superior to 7 400.